Skip to content

 Parade of Lights: Carnival in Nizza

-The carnival in Nizza has a long standing tradition reaching back many decades.
-Alongside the carnivals in Venice and Rio de Janeiro it is one of the most famous parades of this kind (Mardi Gras would be another example).
-A festival of lights and flowers, kitschy music and many weird creatures roaming the streets.
-There is a lot of dance and fun and it ends with the burning of a figure resembling a king – the famous burning of the king.
+The carnival in Nizza has a long-standing tradition, reaching back many decades.
+Alongside the carnivals in Venice and Rio de Janeiro, it is one of the most famous parades of this kind (Mardi Gras would be another example).
+It is a festival of lights and flowers, kitschy music, and many weird creatures roaming the streets.
+There is a lot of dance and fun, and it ends with the burning of a figure resembling a king – the famous burning of the king.
 Very french.
-Also every year there is another overreaching theme, this time it was space an sci fi.
+Also, every year, there is another overreaching theme; this time, it was space and sci-fi.

 test